 Spiny Bush Viper Facts

 - The small but deadly Spiny Bush Viper has managed to surprise herpetologists.
 That holds true due to recent discoveries about its nature.
 This species of snake has proven to be far more toxic than researchers previously thought.

 - It generally inhabits regions far from humans.
 As a result, this animal has not been well studied, with concerted efforts only now occurring.
 It further appears to be rather reclusive even within its endemic habitat.

 - While the heavily keeled scales remain a consistent trait for the species, colors vary greatly between individuals.
 Hence, many people mistake individuals for members of entirely different species.
 Fortunately for humans, encounters with the snake are rare.
 Envenomings even more so.

-- Within its native environment, the amazing Spiny Bush Viper displays some truly impressive hunting abilities.
+- Furthermore, within its native environment, the amazing Spiny Bush Viper displays some truly impressive hunting abilities.
 In point of fact, the fabulous reptile hunts as an ambush predator, and does so most effectively.